CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - The site has to be untapped to use this ring.

 #### Dwarven Ring of Bavor's/Druin's Tribe
- - Card Erratum: One "reshuffle the play deck" is sufficient.
+ - _Card Erratum_: One "reshuffle the play deck" is sufficient.

 #### Dwarven Ring of Thelor's/Thror's Tribe
- - Card Erratum: Values in parenthesis and brackets apply to Dwarf bearer.
+ - _Card Erratum_: Values in parenthesis and brackets apply to Dwarf bearer.
 The prowess/body modifications should read: "+2(4)/+1."

 ### -= EEE =-

 #### Elf-song
- - When Elf-song saves a character from being discarded it also saves that character's items.
+ - When _Elf-song_ saves a character from being discarded it also saves that character's items.
- - Elf-song will effectively stop influence attempts against characters.
+ - _Elf-song_ will effectively stop influence attempts against characters.

 #### Elven Cloak
  - Can cancel a strike keyed to two or more Wilderness.

 #### Emerald of the Mariner
- - Emerald of the Mariner is considered a source of 0 corruption points.
+ - _Emerald of the Mariner_ is considered a source of 0 corruption points.

 #### Enchanted Stream
- - Enchanted Stream stops you from moving in the first place, so effects that keep your company from being returned to their site of origin do not stop it.
+ - _Enchanted Stream_ stops you from moving in the first place, so effects that keep your company from being returned to their site of origin do not stop it.

 #### Ent-draughts
- - Card Erratum: Replace "as a minor item" with "in addition to an ally or faction which has been successfully been played at Wellinghall."
+ - _Card Erratum_: Replace "as a minor item" with "in addition to an ally or faction which has been successfully been played at Wellinghall."

 #### Escape
  - Cannot be played on a wounded character.